-The study examined the internationalization of Islamic Higher Education Institutions (IHEIs), a critical yet underexplored phenomenon in global higher education.
+The study focuses on the internationalization of Islamic Higher Education Institutions (IHEIs) as a critical yet underexplored phenomenon in global higher education.
 While mainstream universities have been extensively studied, IHEIs face unique challenges due to their religious identity, mission-driven objectives, and distinct stakeholder expectations (Nasir & Rijal, 2021).
-This research gap necessitates an in-depth investigation into how IHEIs navigate global academic integration while maintaining their Islamic ethos.
+This research gap necessitates an in-depth investigation to understand how IHEIs navigate global academic integration while maintaining their Islamic ethos.
 The study adopts Resource Dependence Theory (RDT) as a framework, emphasizing how institutions strategically secure essential resources such as funding, international students, and accreditation (Woldegiorgis, 2024).
 By examining these dynamics, the research contributes to broader discussions on the intersection of religious identity and globalization in higher education (S. Sibawaihi et al., 2024).
-The detailed research roadmap is presented in Figure 1 below.
+The detailed research roadmap can be seen in Figure 1 below.

-Figure 1 Research Process Funnel for IHEI Internationalization complexities of IHEI internationalization across diverse contexts (Яремчук, 2023).
-Data were collected through semi-structured interviews with key stakeholders, including administrators, faculty, and international office staff, along with supplementation by document analysis of institutional policies, strategic plans, and partnership agreements.
+Figure 1.
+Research Process Funnel for IHEI Internationalization

+A qualitative multiple-case study approach was employed to capture the complexities of IHEI internationalization across diverse contexts (Яремчук, 2023).

+Data were collected through semi-structured interviews with key stakeholders, including administrators, faculty, and international office staff, supplemented by document analysis of institutional policies, strategic plans, and partnership agreements.
 This dual-method approach ensures triangulation, enhancing data validity and reliability (Schlunegger et al., 2024).
-Four IHEIs from different regions (Asia, the Middle East, Africa, and Western countries) were selected to provide comparative insights into how varying dependencies shape internationalization strategies (Avolio & Benzaquen, 2024).
-The qualitative design allows an in-depth exploration of institutional behaviors and environmental interactions, aligning with RDT's focus on organizational adaptation.
+The selection of four IHEIs from different regions (Asia, the Middle East, Africa, and Western countries) ensures comparative insights into how varying dependencies shape internationalization strategies (Avolio & Benzaquen, 2024).
+The qualitative design allows for an in-depth exploration of institutional behaviors and environmental interactions, aligning with RDT's focus on organizational adaptation.